ahorn/native-symbolic-execution-clang/README.md

 # Clang CRV Front-end

-This is the front-end to [CRV][crv], a research project into fast symbolic execution of sequential and concurrent C++11 code.
+This is the front-end to CRV, a research project into fast symbolic execution of sequential and concurrent C++11 code.
+CRV consists of two parts: an instrumentation module and a [runtime library][crv].

-Unlike tools such as [KLEE][klee] or [CBMC][cbmc], CRV is a library that must be first linked with the program under scrutiny.
 This design allows CRV to leverage advanced C++11 features to symbolically execute code efficiently.
 Efficiency is particularly important for things such as constant propagation, a well-known technique for simplifying symbolic expressions at runtime.
 This can give [performance gains][performance-tests] of several orders of magnitude (e.g. up to a million times faster) but requires certain source-to-source transformations of the user's program.

 This is where the CRV frond-end comes in: it takes as input a C++11 program that the user wants to symbolically execute.
 Given such a program, the